 If the employee returns with a service-connected disability, the employer is required to make reasonable efforts to return the employee to the same position or train them for a more suitable close approximation of the former position.

 The service member or veteran employee must meet these five requirements in order to qualify for reemployment under the USERRA:

 - The service member must have left a civilian job for the purpose of performing voluntary or involuntary uniformed service;

 - The employer must receive advance oral or written notice (the law does not specify how far in advance);

-- The service member must not exceeded the cumulative five-year limit on the duration of the period of service while working for that employer;
+- The service member must not exceed the cumulative five-year limit on the duration of the period of service while working for that employer;

 - The service member must have been honorably discharged from the period of service; AND

 - The service member must make a timely application for reemployment.